Gigaspaces/xap-docs/site-hugo/content/sbp/data-visualization-grafana.markdown

 After making the above changes, you can visualize data from the Space using Grafana dashboards.
 The following sections provide detailed instructions on integrating InsightEdge and Grafana.

+{{%note%}}
+This sample integration was run in the following environment:

+- InsightEdge Platform release 14.0.1
+- Grafana version 5.2.4
+- SimpleJson version 1.4.0
+{{%/note%}}

 # Downloading and Configuring the InsightEdge-Grafana Connector

 The first step in integrating InsightEdge with Grafana is to download and configure the connector so that Grafana can access the data from the InsightEdge-based application.